fabric8-ui/fabric8-ux/CODE-GUIDELINES.md

 Everything else takes place inside the component or without impacting the previous two sections, and thus they come last.

-For a complete list of properties and their order, please see [Field CSS Manuals]( http://manuals.gravitydept.com/code/css/properties).
+For our complete list of properties and their order, please see [CSS Property Orders](https://github.com/fabric8io/fabric8-ux/blob/master/src/docs/CSS_Property_Order.md).

+Example:
 ```less
 .declaration-order {
   // Positioning